 - Understanding the intentions, feelings and thoughts of others help leaders become more in tuned with their team’s successes and failures.

-- Creates authentic connection between people.
+- Creates authentic connections between people.

 - Allows for true feedback and fuels objective decision-making.